-I think this is where it becomes so important to understand your lender and match the right client with the right lender.
-There is no point committing to time frames which are unachievable and so it is always best to work with a lender that is the right fit for the client and the specific deal.
+I think this is where it becomes so important to understand your lender.
+You need to match the right client with the right lender.
+There is no point committing to time frames which are unachievable.
+It is always best to work with a lender that is the right fit for the client and the specific deal.

-In addition, there is no way that we can build a relationship with a client unless we can tell them upfront and confidently about time frames and the requirements which might come up further down the line.
-To be an effective broker it is essential to predict what challenges may be faced later on in a deal so they can be tackled early on and not impact the required timeframes.
+In addition, there is no way that we can build a relationship with a client if we cannot be transparent.
+We need to be upfront and confidently speak about time frames and the requirements which might come up further down the line.
+To be an effective broker it is essential to predict what challenges may be faced later on.
+This is so they can be tackled early on and not impact the required timeframes.

 How do you package deals to a lender?
 What do you consider the most important information to share to ensure stronger broker-lender relationships?

-At LDNfinance, we are strong believers of understanding the deal in full and considering whether we’d actually lend before sending it out to any funders.
+At LDNfinance, we are strong believers of understanding the deal in full.
+Also, considering whether we’d actually lend before sending it out to any funders is useful.
 Our starting point is to check the numbers make sense.
-A financial appraisal is absolutely crucial, and I like to see plans and drawings in order to visualise what the borrower is actually building.
+A financial appraisal is absolutely crucial.
+I like to see plans and drawings in order to visualise what the borrower is actually building.
 If something does not look right to us, it is important to act on it.
 It is essential for us to do further due diligence to ascertain whether the deal could work for the lenders.
 We must understand the client, their experience and company set up.
 Comparables and any local agent opinions are key to understanding the local market.
-Once we know “the who”, “the what” and “the where” we can provide some guidance around the potential success of the project.
+Once we know “the who”, “the what” and “the where”, guidance can be provided around the project’s success.

 Furthermore, if the developer is less experienced it is important to present information clearly and thoroughly at the outset.
-Information which is useful to provide includes a short description of the scheme, an outline of planning conditions, the key financial details on the scheme, and the construction method.
+Information might be useful to provide: descriptions of the scheme, outlines of planning conditions, key financial details on the scheme, and the construction method.